-Smoked Sausage Ragù — A simple way to add some smoked flavor to your next ragù sauce.
-Serve over some creamy polenta and pair it with some Pedroncelli wines and you’ve got yourself an awesome dinner.
+Smoked Sausage Ragù is a simple way to add some smoked flavor to your next ragù sauce.
+Serve over creamy polenta and pair it with some delicious red wine and you’ve got yourself an awesome dinner.

 There are several ways to incorporate some smoke flavor to your favorite Italian dishes, like a rich ragù sauce, without having to go through the effort of smoking your tomatoes and making everything from scratch.
-One simple way to add some subtle, yet delicious, flavor is to simply smoke some bulk Italian sausage and add it to your favorite tomato based sauce, like this one.
+One simple way to add some subtle, yet delicious, flavor is to simply smoke some bulk Italian sausage and add it to your favorite tomato based sauce.

 A few weeks ago I was prepping to participate in a Twitter chat/wine tasting learning about the wines of Pedroncelli – a new-to-me winery although they recently celebrated their 90th anniversary – and was asked to prepare a recipe of sausage ragù to taste alongside three of their wines for the discussion.
 And since we have to put a smoky twist on everything we do I decided to keep it simple and just smoke the sausage and incorporate the smoked meat into a sauce cooked on the stovetop.